 Dr Susan Hertzberg is a Senior Staff Specialist in Emergency Medicine at Prince of Wales Hospital and a Senior Medical Advisor at Avant Medical Defence Organisation.
 She likes to think the Senior refers to experience not age.
-She has an interest in health law and medical ethics.
-Susan is a, member of the Clinical Ethics Committee of the South East Sydney LHD, has been on numerous ACEM committees and is a Conjoint Senior Lecturer in Emergency at UNSW.
+Susan has a Masters in Health Law and a Masters of Bioethics.
+Susan is a member of the Clinical Ethics Committee of the South East Sydney LHD, has been on numerous ACEM committees and is a Conjoint Senior Lecturer in Emergency at UNSW.

 Dr Marian Lee is an Emergency Physician with professional interests in Training and Education including ACEM emergency medicine Curriculum development; Simulation, Healthcare Communication, Teamwork, Crisis resource management and clinical decision-making.
 She has been the Director of Emergency Medicine Training in various hospitals in Sydney.
 She has been on multiple ACEM committees related to training and education.
 Marian has served as the Deputy Censor and subsequently, the Censor for NSW.
 She was awarded the Excellence in Teaching by ACEM in 2008.
 In 2013, she received the inaugural Clinical Teacher of the Year award from the UNSW, Prince of Wales Clinical School.
 In 2015, she received the Prince of Wales Hospital Best Mentor and Advisor Award.
 Marian spent 4 years as a Research Fellow with the University of Technology Sydney on the subject of clinical handover.